AyushChakraborty/Heart-Disease-Predictor/README.md

 # Heart-Disease-Predictor
-Model used to predict if CVDs are present or not
+Model used to predict if CVDs are present in a patient or not